Ballin' (Mustard and Roddy Ricch song): Music video

 The music video for the track was teased by Mustard on his Instagram page on September 29, 2019.
 The music video for the track was eventually released on October 2, 2019 to critical acclaim.

 Live performances

 On December 16, 2019, Roddy Ricch performed the song live, alongside an 8-piece orchestra, at Peppermint Club in Los Angeles for Audiomack's Trap Symphony series.
+Along with Mustard, he performed it at The Pop Out: Ken & Friends on June 19, 2024.

 Other uses

 The song can be heard on "Elyse's Skit", track 10 off Roddy Ricch's debut album Please Excuse Me for Being Antisocial.
-In the skit, which is an actual voicenote recording, the mother of a woman named Elyse sends her (Elyse) a voicenote, with "Ballin'" playing in the background, while the mother proceeds to say "I can't get that damn song out my head", jokingly calling it "inappropriate music".
+In the skit, which is an actual voicenote recording, the mother of a woman named Elyse sends her daughter a voicenote, with "Ballin'" playing in the background, while the mother proceeds to say "I can't get that damn song out my head", jokingly calling it "inappropriate music".
 Ricch called the skit "something natural".

+In 2023, AI covers of the song using models based on pop culture characters and real-world celebrities gained viral popularity.